 Deciding on a style, a colour scheme or simply how much you’d like to decorate are all things to consider.
 Of course, when you have small children you often don’t actually get to choose too much.
 In that case, decorations tend be be lovingly handmade, brought home from school and very colourful – and often mismatched in a charming way.
 If, however, you are keen on something coherent or would just like to add some small touches, then here are some lovely ideas on how to achieve just that.
 Let’s face it, not many of us go all out with the decorations at Easter as we do at Christmas and this is a time when even small additions can be enough.

-Wreaths are always a lovely touch and a nice way to welcome guests.
+Wreaths are always a lovely touch.
 A natural wreath that isn’t too colourful and looks a little like a bird’s nest is a great way to have a little decoration without having to worry about going overboard.
 The colours in this wreath work particularly nicely and are very much on trend.

 How about something completely different?
 If you can’t face having decorative eggs all over the place, why not do something that is less obvious?
 Something as simple as flowers displayed in an unusual way or terracotta pots filled with fresh herb will still give you the seasonal feel without looking like you’re trying too hard.

 Eggs can of course be displayed in many ways, but it’s nice to try something new every once in a while.
 It doesn’t always have to be egg cups or the usual basket.
 Have you thought of (carefully) filling a cloche with eggs as a display piece?
 How about dyeing eggs in various shades of the same colour and arranging them on a square tray, a little like cobble stones?
 Instead of the jelly moulds, you could also use simple cups or a small box for each egg.
 As they say, the possibilities are endless.